tytydraco/yessleep/out/I_know_the_truth_about_the_Zodiac_killer.md

 It was what he told me not to do.

 He asked me if I’d ever read the letters out loud.
 I told him no, because I hadn't.
-Not awake, anyway.

 He told me not to.
 He said there were patterns they couldn’t put in reports because they sounded crazy.
 Guys who worked the case too long got strange.
 One had what the department called a psychotic episode.
 One killed himself.
 A clerk who handled the letters developed night terrors about a man in a hood at the corner of his bed.